Drugs and alcohol

 The Student Counselling and Wellbeing team offer free, confidential support to all students at Leeds.
 The service is a multi-professional team of Counsellors, Wellbeing Practitioners and Mental Health Advisors who can help you if you feel that substance use is affecting your mental health or wellbeing.

-LUU Help and Support
+Leeds University Union Help and Support

 LUU Help and Support are a confidential service, independent from the University.
 They often work with University services like Student Counselling and Wellbeing, as well as external services like Forward Leeds, to get you the support you need.
-LUU also offers free drug testing kits (subject to availability) that are available for collection from the Advice Office from 9am-5pm on weekdays.

 Harassment and Misconduct team